What is Hospice

 Studies have shown those who choose hospice care

-actually can live longer and better lives.
+can actually live longer and better lives.

 Levels of Hospice Care